top of page

 1/2 tsp sea salt

-1/2 TBSP extra virgin olive oil
+1/2 TBSP EVOO (extra virgin olive oil)

 Skip this part if you’d rather be a purist.
 Next, slowly add wet ingredients to food processor while it us running on a lower speed.
 It should get clumpy.
 When no further changes are occurring (after about a minute), turn off the food processor.